In my private lessons , how much i charge depends on what you want to study and what level you are studying. It also depends on your motivation level.

 JLPT Level obtained:

-Step 2: Meet up and have a 30 mins discussion, which i will bring along potential books required for the lesson.
+Step 2: Meet up in my classroom and have a 30 mins discussion, which i will bring along potential books required for the lesson.

 Step 3: Lesson starts.

 Timings are on first come first served basis.